 Fills Gap in Current Implementation

-Message center notification MC393822 (18 June – Microsoft 365 roadmap item 93209) informs tenants about an important change to the way sensitivity label policies apply default sensitivity labels.
+Message center notification MC393822 (18 June – Microsoft 365 roadmap item 93209, and updated in MC412375 on August 11, 2022) informs tenants about an important change to the way sensitivity label policies apply default sensitivity labels.
 Up to now, if you define a default label in a policy to apply to documents (Figure 1), SharePoint Online and OneDrive for Business assign the label to new documents created in sites that come within the scope of the policy.
+MC412375 says that the public preview for the change will roll-out in late August and be available everywhere by mid-October.

 Change Applies to Modified Files